Cyril Almeida: Life and career

-2016 Travel ban
+2016 travel ban

-In October 2016, Dawn published a front-page article by Almeida, which said that some in the Pakistan's civilian government confronted military officials at a top-secret national security Committee meeting.
+In October 2016, Dawn published a front-page article by Almeida, which said that some in Pakistan's civilian government confronted military officials at a top-secret National Security Committee meeting.
 They said that they were being asked to do more to crack down on armed groups, yet, whenever law-enforcement agencies took action, "the security establishment ... worked behind the scenes to set the arrested free".
 He reported that the civilians warned that Pakistan risked international isolation if the security establishment didn't crack down on terrorist groups operating from Pakistan.

-Following the news article published, both the offices of Prime Minister of Pakistan Nawaz Sharif and the Punjab Chief Minister Shahbaz Sharif denied the version of events printed in the article and called it as fabricated story.
-Sharif ordered authorities to take action against those responsible for publishing what he termed as a "fabricated" story about the military and ISI after the Pakistan's chief of army staff Raheel Sharif called on him to discuss national and regional security issues.
+Following the news article published, both the offices of Prime Minister of Pakistan Nawaz Sharif and the Punjab Chief Minister Shahbaz Sharif denied the version of events printed in the article and called it a fabricated story.
+Sharif ordered authorities to take action against those responsible for publishing what he termed as a "fabricated" story about the military and ISI after Pakistan's chief of army staff Raheel Sharif called on him to discuss national and regional security issues.

-Dawn said that the Cyril Almeida report was "verified, cross-checked and fact-checked" and it stood by the story.
+Dawn said that the Cyril Almeida report was "verified, cross-checked, and fact-checked" and it stood by the story.
 The Editor-in-Chief of Dawn urged the government to refrain from "scapegoating" the newspaper in a "malicious campaign".
 Another Pakistani daily, The Nation, backed Cyril Almeida's right to write and questioned the government's ability to monopolise the discourse on "national interest".
-It also questioned why action against Masood Azhar and Hafiz Saeed should be considered danger to "national security".
+It also questioned why action against Masood Azhar and Hafiz Saeed should be considered a danger to "national security".

 On 14 October 2016, the government decided to remove his name from the exit control list.
 Military sources said that they were not angry with Almeida but they were worried about government officials leaking details of the meeting.
 The army maintained that it was a "false and fabricated story" and it represented a breach of national security.

 On 29 October 2016, the government held Pervez Rasheed, the minister for information, responsible for leaking the information that led to Cyril Almeida's news report.
 The minister was made to resign.